ksss/raap/README.md

 ### `--library lib`

-You can specify to load RBS library
+You can specify to load RBS library.

 ### `--require lib`

-You can specify require Ruby library
+You can specify require Ruby library.

+### `--log-level level`

+You can specify log level (debug, info, warn or error).

 ### `--timeout sec`